uvarc/rc-learning/content/courses/python-introduction/files.md

 ## Files, Folders, and Paths

 Three major operating systems are in use today; Windows, Mac OS, and Linux.
 Each one does things a little differently.
-The `os` module provides access to some basic operating-system functionality, particularly those related to files, in a uniform interface.

 ### Paths and Platforms

 The location of a file is specified by its _path_.
 The exact format of the path varies somewhat by operating system.
 Python uses _forward slashes_ to separate folders, even on Windows where the backslash (`\`) is "native."

-Python tends to be rooted in the Unix operating system so some of the vocabulary comes from there.
-"Folders" in Windows and Mac OS are called "directories" in Unix.
+Python tends to be rooted in the Linux operating system so some of the vocabulary comes from there.
+"Folders" in Windows and Mac OS are called **directories** in Linux.
 The full path to a file is the tree of all folders/directories that must be traversed to reach it.

 ```python
 #Windows